MIDFIELDR/midfieldr/docs/articles/art-003-case-results.md

 in tables or charts.

-*Filtering.* To preserve the anonymity of the people involved, we remove observations with fewer than N observations.
-When dealing with the full MIDFIELD research data, we typically use N = 10, but for these practice data, we use N = 3.
+*Filtering.* To preserve the anonymity of the people involved, we remove observations with fewer than \small N observations.
+When dealing with the full MIDFIELD research data, we typically use \small N = 10, but for these practice data, we use \small N = 3.

 ``` r